weaviate/weaviate-io/developers/integrations/operations/wandb/index.md

 image: og/integrations/home.jpg
 ---

 [Weights and Biases(W&B)](https://wandb.ai/site) is an AI developer platform with products such as `Models` and `Weave`.
-Weights and Biases is famous for `Models` and machine learning model training visualizations such as `runs` and `sweeps`.

 ## Weights and Biases and Weaviate
-`Weave` from W&B offers a user interface and data analysis APIs for monitoring applications using LLM, RAG, Agents, and Vector Databases.
+`Weave` has a user interface and data analysis APIs for monitoring applications that use LLM, RAG, Agents, and Vector Databases.

 ## Our Resources
 [**Hands on Learning**](#hands-on-learning): Build your technical understanding with end-to-end tutorials.